ramarao9/azure-ai-search/Readme.md

 ```

 ## Documents
 Place your product PDF files in the `Documents/` folder.
 These will be indexed by the Azure Search indexer.
+The folder has some documents you could use for your testing as well.

 ## SearchComponents
 - `index.json` – Defines the Azure Search index schema